Contractor on a job site using a tablet to find leads on the best construction websites.

 While a platform might seem affordable upfront, hidden costs can quickly add up.
 The biggest one to watch for is the cost of low-quality leads.
 If you’re paying for leads that are a poor fit, are just tire-kickers, or are for projects outside your scope, you’re wasting both time and money.
 Some contractors report that lead quality can be inconsistent on certain platforms.
 Before signing up, ask if there’s a process for disputing bad leads.
 Many reputable services will allow you to get a credit or refund for fake contacts or people who were just asking a question.
 This ensures you’re only paying for genuine opportunities to grow your business.

-Get the Most Out of Your Lead Generation Platform
+How to Get the Most From Your Lead Platform

 Signing up for a lead generation platform is just the first step.
 To truly turn that subscription into a steady stream of profitable projects, you need a solid strategy.
 Many contractors find that traditional lead sites can be expensive and ineffective if not used correctly.
 The key is to move from passively receiving leads to actively managing them.
 This means knowing which leads are worth your time, responding quickly, and presenting your business in the best possible light.